chaseruskin/orbit/docs/src/tutorials/first_project.md

 This command produced a file, called the _blueprint_, that lists all the required files in a _topologically-sorted_ order for any backend tool that needs to know.

-Filename: build/blueprint.tsv
+Filename: target/blueprint.tsv
 ``` text
 VHDL-RTL	work	/Users/chase/tutorials/gates/nand_gate.vhd
 VHDL-RTL	work	/Users/chase/tutorials/gates/and_gate.vhd

 ```

 Now we just need a way for our Yilinx synthesis tool to be able to interpet and use our blueprint file.
-Enter _plugins_.
+Enter _targets_.

 ### Building

-A plugin is a script created by us that acts as the layer between our blueprint file and the tool we want to use.
-Let's make one for our Yilinx synthesis tool using the Python programming language.
+A target is a script created by us that acts as the layer between our blueprint file and the tool we want to use.
+You could say were are _targeting_ the Yilinx tool.
+Let's make a simple target for our Yilinx synthesis tool using the Python programming language.

 Filename: .orbit/yilinx.py
 ``` python